pronamic/advanced-custom-fields-pro/readme.txt

 Use the ACF plugin to take full control of your WordPress edit screens, custom field data, and more.

 **Add fields on demand.**
 The ACF field builder allows you to quickly and easily add fields to WP edit screens with only the click of a few buttons!
-Whether it’s something simple like adding an “author” field to a book review post, or something more complex like the structured data needs of an ecommerce site or marketplace, ACF makes adding fields to your content model easy.
+Whether it's something simple like adding an “author” field to a book review post, or something more complex like the structured data needs of an ecommerce site or marketplace, ACF makes adding fields to your content model easy.

 **Add them anywhere.**
 Fields can be added all over WordPress including posts, pages, users, taxonomy terms, media, comments and even custom options pages!
-It couldn’t be simpler to bring structure to the WordPress content creation experience.
+It couldn't be simpler to bring structure to the WordPress content creation experience.

 **Show them everywhere.**
 Load and display your custom field values in any theme template file with our hassle-free, developer friendly functions!
 Whether you need to display a single value or generate content based on a more complex query, the out-of-the-box functions of ACF make templating a dream for developers of all levels of experience.